squashql/squashql/QUERY.md

 ##### Hierarchical / Parent-Child comparison

-AITM introduces the concept of organizing hierarchically several columns in order to compare aggregates and sub-aggregates compute at different levels of the lineage.
+SquashQL introduces the concept of organizing hierarchically several columns in order to compare aggregates and sub-aggregates compute at different levels of the lineage.

 Example: compute the ratio of population of a city to its country and of a country to its continent.